(Adopted October 2014; Updated August 2020)

-1. The overwhelming scientific evidence of human-induced global warming demands that each state and nation substantially reduce greenhouse gas emissions and bring about a transition away from fossil fuels to a 100% renewable energy economy.
+1. The overwhelming scientific evidence of anthropogenic global heating demands that each state and nation substantially reduce greenhouse gas emissions and transition away from fossil fuels to a carbon negative energy economy.

 2. Queensland, as a major coal producer, user and exporter, has a particular responsibility to phase out the use of thermal coal and urgently begin the transition to a low emissions and energy efficient economy.

-3. Given that coal mined in Qld is a major source of greenhouse gases on a national and global scale, The Greens are committed to phasing out the thermal coal industry and replacing it with a jobs-rich, clean energy economy.
+3. Given that coal mined in Queensland is a major contributor to the climate crisis, on a national and global scale, the Queensland Greens are committed to phasing out the thermal coal industry and replacing it with a jobs-rich, clean energy economy.

 4. Coal Seam Gas (CSG) is not a 'clean transition' fuel because of the potential for substantial fugitive methane emissions associated with extraction and distribution.
 CSG may prove to be more damaging to the climate than coal.